Table of Contents Widget for Website - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the Table of Contents Widget: Auto-Sticky TOC With Scroll-Spy.
+If your site can render a <script> tag, it can render the Table of Contents Widget: Auto-Generate an In-Page TOC.

 What you get with the Poper Table of Contents widget